armbian/os/README.md

 # Latest smoke tests results:

-- installs all kernels that are defined / supported by the board
+- installs kernels,dtb and headers that are defined / supported by the board
-- runs network and computing performance tests
+- runs network and computing performance tests (7z benchmark)
 - store armbianmonitor logs

 <!--START_SECTION:data-section-->